Cry, the Beloved Country: Plot

 The story begins in the (fictional) village of Ndotsheni, near the real-life village of Ixopo, where the Christian priest Stephen Kumalo, a Zulu, receives a letter from the priest Theophilus Msimangu in Johannesburg.
 Msimangu urges Kumalo to come to the city to help his sister Gertrude because she is ill.
 Kumalo goes to Johannesburg to help her and find his son Absalom, who had gone to the city to look for Gertrude but never came home.
 It is a long journey to the great city of Johannesburg, and Kumalo sees the wonders of the modern world for the first time.

 When he gets to the city, Kumalo learns that Gertrude has taken up a life of prostitution and beer brewing and is now drinking heavily.
 She agrees to return to the village with her young son.
 Assured by these developments, Kumalo embarks on the search for Absalom, first seeing his brother John, a carpenter who has become involved in the politics of South Africa.
 Kumalo and Msimangu follow Absalom's trail, only to learn that Absalom has been in a reformatory and will have a child with a young woman.
 Shortly thereafter, Kumalo discovers that his son has been arrested for murder.
 The victim is Arthur Jarvis, a white man who was killed during a burglary.
-Jarvis was an engineer and an activist for racial justice and is the son of Kumalo's neighbour, James Jarvis.
+Jarvis was an engineer and an Indigenous rights activist as well as the son of Kumalo's neighbour, James Jarvis.

 Jarvis learns of his son's death and comes with his family to Johannesburg.
 Jarvis and his son had been distant, and now the father begins to know his son through his writings.
 Through reading his son's essays, Jarvis decides to take up his son's work for South Africa's black population.

-Absalom reveals at his trial that he was pressured into committing a burglary by and with his three "friends", who later denied their involvement and threw all the blame on Absalom.
+Absalom reveals at his trial that he was pressured into committing a burglary by and with his two "friends", who later denied their involvement and threw all the blame on Absalom.
 Absalom is sentenced to death for the murder of Arthur Jarvis.
 Before his father returns to Ndotsheni, Absalom marries the girl carrying his child.
 She joins Kumalo's family.
 Kumalo returns to his village with his daughter-in-law and nephew, having found that Gertrude ran away the night before their departure.

 Back in Ixopo, Kumalo makes a futile visit to the tribe's chief to discuss changes that must be made to help the barren village.
 Help arrives, however, when James Jarvis becomes involved in the work.
 He arranges for a dam to be built and hires a native agricultural demonstrator to implement new farming methods.

 The novel ends at dawn on the morning of Absalom's execution.
 The fathers of the two children are devastated that both of their sons have wound up dead.